Sherborne RFC: Senior club tours

 The club's first trip abroad was taken in its first year of existence, 1980.
 A minibus of players and their wives/girlfriends travelled to Sherborne's original twin town in France, Granville, to play in their annual seven-a-side tournament.
 The players and their partners were hosted in the homes of players from the Granville club.
 The trip became an annual event and was continued for at least the next ten years, Sherborne won the Granville Sevens cup in 1990/91.

 In August 1988 Sherborne/Granville toured Kenya together, playing several matches in Nairobi and one in Mombasa.
 The floods that month in Sudan that caused a two-day delay in departure, staying at a hotel near Heathrow Airport, and a six-hour layover at an inundated Khartoum Airport (the only dry part of the city) surrounded by locals seeking refuge while the plane had one of its jet engines repaired.

 In December 1990/January 1991 Sherborne toured California as "Wessex Rugby" (Sherborne plus a handful of invited players from the other local clubs).
 Landing in Los Angeles they played a tournament at the Finlander Rugby Club before travelling to San Diego as guests of Old Aztecs RFC.
 This was followed by a couple of days in Las Vegas before playing the next match in Visalia.
-Finally two matches were played in the San Francisco Bay Area, one in Monterey and the final match on the last day against Paxo Olde Blacks Rugby Club in Palo Alto.
+Finally two matches were played in the San Francisco Bay Area, one in Monterey and the final match on the last day against Paxo (Palo Alto X-Olympic) Rugby Club in Palo Alto.